mseemann/angular2-mdl/README.md

 @import 'material-design-lite';
 ```

-To make this working you need to find out the way how you cold tell your build system where the scss is located.
+To make this working you need to find out the way how you could tell your build system where the scss is located.
 For example with webpack this can be done in this way:

 ```JavaScript